Counseling in Difficult Times

 - You think about committing suicide or wishing to die

-At Sanford Behavioral Health, we’ll help you with your emotional distress, and you'll get back to health and well-being.
+At Sanford Behavioral Health, we’ll help you with your emotional distress so you can get better health and well-being.
 Learn more about mental health.

 Find a Behavioral Health Care Provider